MrSampson/jAudio/README.md

 # jAudio
 Library version of the jAudio feature extractors

-This repository holds a (to be) library version of Cory McKays jAudio Music Information Retrieval library.
+This repository holds a (to be) library version of Cory McKay's jAudio Music Information Retrieval library.

+See http://jmir.sourceforge.net/ and http://jaudio.sourceforge.net/ for details.